leshcat/leshcat.github.io/_pages/glossary.md

 DevOps Practices - is a set of practices, forming DevOps Principles.
 They are marked as rectangles on ["DevOps Principles cheatsheet"](https://miro.com/app/board/o9J_l_dQ8LQ=/?fromEmbed=3){:target="_blank"}

+#### DevOps Culture

+DevOps Culture - is a Culture where surrounding teams become your internal clients.
+By using DevOps Methodology to meet their needs, you help them swiftly deliver technical or business value to end customers